 There are two primary types of sleeping bag insulation: down feathers and synthetic fibers.
 Pound for pound, high-quality down (800+ fill power) is much more effective at trapping heat than synthetics.
 However, high-quality down is extremely expensive, so budget bags usually resort to lower quality down or synthetic fibers for their insulation.
 The performance differences between these less expensive materials aren't as stark or easy to generalize.
 In fact, at lower price points, we've often seen synthetics outperform sub-600 fill power down.

 The other significant factor that affects warmth is sleeping bag design.
 The more form-fitting a bag is, the less interior space your body needs to heat.
 If all other things are equal, a more form-fitting bag should feel warmer.
 This effect can be negated, however, if a bag fits so tight that your body presses against the insulation.
 For example, consider a bag that's too short length-wise.
-With your feet and head pressed against either end of the bag, the adjacent insulation becomes compressed and its insulative power is severely compromised.
+With your feet and head pressed against either end of the bag, the adjacent insulation becomes compressed, severely compromising its insulative power.
 For maximum warmth, a sleeping bag should therefore be snug but not too tight.